Tuesday, November 20, 2018

 And then the party begins!
 Icelanders party until the next day to say goodbye to the old year and welcome the new.
 You will find various New Year’s parties all around town, as well as in the country side.
 Usually you have to pay a few thousand ISK to get in, but you can find places that have free admittance if you search hard enough.
 I should also add that taxis are much more expensive during the holidays so you could end up paying a bundle to get from A to B. In addition to that, you could have to wait in long lines to just get a taxi on New Year’s Eve, so it’s truly important to dress warmly.
 And if New Year’s Eve is not your thing, you can also find some parties on the 1st of January around town.

 If you want to say farewell to the year with a good, old fashioned run, I recommend you check out ÍR’s New Year’s Eve Run which starts at 12 PM.
 It’s not only good for your health, but will also make you laugh since some choose to dress up for the race.
-You can choose to run 3 kilometers or 10 kilometers and tickets are available here.
+You can choose to run 3 kilometers or 10 kilometers.

 I could go on an on about all the things you can do in Iceland in December but the most important thing is just to enjoy the festive spirit, have fun with the people you love and be kind to one another.